Skip List Performance

 Height Distribution

 This graph shows the height growth of the SkipList where the height is the number of additional coarse linked lists.
 It should grow in a log(n) fashion and it does.
-It is not monotonic as this SkipList is a probabilistic data structure.
+The tests is perf_test_node_height_growth() in src/cpp/test/test_performance.cpp.

 Effect of a Biased Coin